isomerpages/ura-ilsg-cms/_installations/Modern Guru and the Path to Artificial Happiness.md

 <p><strong>About the Artist</strong>
 </p>
 <p>Founded in 1997, ENESS is a multi-award-winning art and technology studio.
-The multidisciplinary team produces interactive art in public spaces that combines sculpture, textiles, design, programming and music to tell a story.</p>
+The multi-disciplinary team produces interactive art in public spaces that combines sculpture, textiles, design, programming and music to tell a story.</p>
 <p>Cross-generational connection is at the heart of the studio’s work.
 As
 pioneers of new media art, the collective's ethos is the belief in the